DolibarrLabs/dolibase/README.md

 - `js` folder is for your javascript files.
 - `myfirstpage.php` is considered as your first module page in the example above.
 - `config.php` is the configuration file used by dolibase, it contains the main configuration for your module @see [config.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/config.default.php).
 - `autoload.php` is responsible of loading the module configuration, dolibarr environment & dolibase requirements.
-You can even add any php file you want to be auto-loaded @see [autoload.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/autoload.default.php).
+You can even add any php file you want to be auto-loaded inside it @see [autoload.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/autoload.default.php).

 ## Installation

 Dolibase can act in 2 different ways:
  - **Globally**: this means that dolibase needs to be installed only once in dolibarr's root directory & then all dolibase modules will use the global version.
- - **Internally**: each module can have its own version of dolibase (inside the module folder), so this method doesn't require any pre-installation, but some conflits may occur between modules using an old dolibase version & those who use a new one.
+ - **Internally**: each module can have its own version of dolibase (inside the module folder), so this method doesn't require any pre-installation, but some conflits may occur between modules using an old dolibase version & those using a new one.

 So, to install dolibase globally, just unzip [it](https://github.com/AXeL-dev/dolibase/releases) inside your dolibarr root directory or use the [Dolibase Installer](https://www.dolistore.com/en/modules/1060-Dolibase-Installer.html) module.